-This Plantation Pulled Pork with Orange Sauce is a house favorite and I know it will be one of yours, too.
+This New Orleans Pulled Pork with Orange Sauce is a house favorite and I know it will be one of yours, too.
 It couldn’t come together quicker, the sauce that is, but for this pulled pork, it’s low and slow roasting in the oven.

 The original recipe comes from The Plantation Cookbook by the Junior League of New Orleans.
 This cookbook is a treasure and I highly recommend it.
 I sometimes make this Pork Tenderloin with Orange Sauce, marinating the tenderloin overnight and then grill it.